top of page

 Prevcan Affiliate

-• What is Water-Protec technology?
+• What is Water-Protec technology and how does it work?

 Our core values include independence, precision, and unparalleled service.
 We aim to empower clients with the knowledge and confidence to manage their properties effectively, adhering to high standards and ethical guidelines.
+Our mission is to provide comprehensive inspection services and strategic risk solutions that safeguard properties and investments.

-• Who are your typical clients?
+• Who are your typical clients and what partnerships do you have?

 Our clients include homeowners, property managers, and commercial clients.
-We also have a partnership with Brookfield Global Relocation Services, providing specialized services to members of the Canadian Armed Forces, Royal Canadian Mounted Police, and Government of Canada employees.
+We have a partnership with Brookfield Global Relocation Services, allowing us to provide specialized services to members of the Canadian Armed Forces, Royal Canadian Mounted Police, and Government of Canada employees.
+We also serve condo corporations, syndicates, and industrial property owners.

 bottom of page